DSCmatter/AegisCC/README.md

 objdump -M intel -D chunk.o
 ```

-## Outputs are given in 'read.txt' files in both part1 & part2
+### Outputs are given in 'read.txt' files in both part1 & part2

-## Any Contributions are welcome!
+### Contributions
+Any contributions are welcome!
+Feel free to fork the repository, submit issues, and create pull requests for improvements or fixes.